Dodgers’ Yasiel Puig, Justin Turner Hilariously Recreate Solar Eclipse

-Scientists will tell you that the next United States-bound solar eclipse arrives in 2024.
+Scientists will tell you the next United States-bound solar eclipse won’t come until 2024.
 Those people clearly haven’t been to Dodger Stadium lately.

-Because if the had, they’d know that solar eclipses occur quite often, as in every time someone passes in front of Los Angeles third baseman Justin Turner.
+If they paid a visit to Chavez Ravine, they’d know that solar eclipses occur quite often — as in every time someone passes in front of Los Angeles Dodgers third baseman Justin Turner.

-In their defense, though, most of us were ignorant to this phenomenon until Dodgers outfielder Yasiel Puig revealed it to be true in the following tweet:
+In the scientists’ defense, though, most of us were ignorant to this phenomenon until Dodgers outfielder Yasiel Puig revealed it to be true Monday, tweeting a video of he and Turner’s own “solar eclipse” on the day of the historic natural event.

-In all seriousness, you have to give credit to Turner, in all his bright-red glory, for being able to laugh at himself.
+In all seriousness, you have to give credit to Turner, in all his red-bearded glory, for being able to laugh at himself.
 As for the actual eclipse, Puig, like so many, took time to look to the skies.

-Say what you want about the ever-controversial Cuban slugger, but at least he wore protective shades.
-Unfortunately for the New York Giants, the same can’t be said for wide receiver Odell Beckham Jr.
+Say what you want about the ever-controversial Cuban slugger, but at least he wore protective shades — which can’t be said for New York Giants wide receiver Odell Beckham Jr.

 Thumbnail photo via Mark J. Rebilas/USA TODAY Sports Images